tas4teens/SpartanDevsAlt/README.md

 <br>Effective communication, delegating of tasks, and bringing all our pages together.

 <b>PROUD OF</b>
-<br>First Maryknoll School coding club competition entry.
-Finding a group of coders on campus to build together.
+<br>First competition entry.
+Finding a group of coders to build together.